adonisjs/legacy-docs/3.0/cors.md

 ---
 title: CORS
 permalink: cors
+description: Cross-Origin resource sharing for AdonisJs.
-weight: 1
+weight: 11
 categories:
-- first-steps
+- guides
 ---

+{{TOC}}

-Cross-Origin Resource Sharing is a way to allow HTTP requests from different domains.
-It is very common in AJAX requests where the browser will block all cross-domain requests if they are not enabled or allowed by the server.
+Cross-Origin Resource Sharing is a way to allow incoming HTTP requests from different domains.
+It is very common in AJAX requests where the browser will block all cross-domain requests if they are not allowed by the server.
 Read more about [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).

+## Setup

-In AdonisJs, CORS are handled by a middleware.
-Just make sure it is added to the list of global middleware.
+In AdonisJs, **CORS** is handled by a middleware.
+Just make sure it is added to the list of Global middleware.

 ##### app/Http/kernel.js